Understanding bind

 |

 know!
 After you created a class you must create an object of this class.
-That is our maybe
+That is our maybe.
+Now you

 can use the following special syntax.